WALKERS’ WORLD

 You could fly to Madrid then on to Pamplona and from there take a taxi to St Jean.

-If you fly to Paris and on to Biarritz you can take a train to Bayonne and from there a bus to St Jean.
+If you fly to Paris and on to Biarritz you can then take a train to Bayonne and from there a bus to St Jean.

 About the Camino de Santiago